 Inverness is well connected to the rest of the UK by good rail, air, and coach links.
-For more information on how to get to Inverness view our handy travel guide.
+For more information on how to get to Inverness view our travel guide.

 Please read our full kit list before you start packing for your trip, so that you have everything you need!

-Our mountain bike guides in Scotland
+- +Your mountain bike guides in Scotland

 Our mountain bike guides are qualified to the very highest level in the UK, through the Scottish Mountain Bike Leader Award.
-They are qualified in first-aid and for this type of trip they also hold an expedition leader award, which means that they have the knowledge and experience to lead a group safely in these very remote, wild and unpredictable parts of Scotland.
+They are qualified in first-aid and for this type of trip they also hold an Expedition Leader Award, which means that they have the knowledge and experience to lead a group safely in these very remote, wild and unpredictable parts of Scotland.